AnantDhavale/cerone_sdk/README.md

 Use of Ceron APIs is also governed by TERMS_OF_SERVICE.md.

 Free trial: up to 100 validations in the first 5 days.
 See TERMS_OF_SERVICE.md.

-## Free Tier and Trial Usage

-The Ceron free tier includes up to 100 validations during the first 5 days from account activation ("Trial Period").

-After the Trial Period ends, continued API usage may require an active paid plan or may be subject to reduced or zero quota, at Ceron’s discretion unless otherwise stated in a signed commercial agreement.

-Unused trial validations do not roll over.
-Ceron may modify, suspend, or discontinue free-tier/trial offerings at any time.

 ## Changelog